articles

 Author

-On the morning of the next day, she sends a text message:
+The next morning, she sends a text message:

-– pork liver* (cut into slices, put into boiling water for a few seconds, – then pan-frying them with fresh ginger and spring onions)
+– Pork liver* (cut into slices, put into boiling water for a few seconds, then pan-fry with fresh ginger and spring onions)

 My Chinese doctor in Shenzhen lists similar foods.
-After getting to know that I don’t eat a lot of meat, she recommends adding:
+After learning that I don’t eat much meat, she recommends adding:

-A few weeks later I ask my Austrian gynaecologist what she would recommend.
-These are her dietary recommendations:
+A few weeks later, I ask my Austrian gynaecologist what she would recommend.
+These are her dietary suggestions:

-– all different kinds of berries, red fruits and vegetables: beetroot, – tomatoes, raspberries, strawberries, black currant, …
+– All kinds of berries, red fruits, and vegetables: beetroot, tomatoes, raspberries, strawberries, black currant, etc.

 Have you ever tried treating mild anaemia with diet?

-Note: Please do not take this as dietary advice and consult your doctor if you are anemic.
+Please do not take this as dietary advice and consult your doctor if you are anaemic.